dipalimali213/SAR-Image-Colourization/README.md

 The challenges require innovative approaches in data pre-processing, DL model design, and evaluation methodologies to develop effective and reliable SAR image colorization solutions.

 ## 🎯 Objectives
-- Develop a deep learning-based solution to colorize grayscale SAR images.

 - Improve SAR image interpretability for better analysis in space technology applications.

 - Design an optimized neural network trained using paired SAR and Optical images.

 - Minimize loss functions to ensure realistic and accurate colorization.

+- Utilize real-world satellite data such as Sentinel-1 and Sentinel-2 for model training and validation.

+- Enhance visual and structural quality using perceptual metrics like SSIM, PSNR and LPIPS.

+- Build a modular and scalable system architecture for potential real-time deployment.

 ## 🛠 Technologies Used
 - **Python**